Search

 Also, they have their own production plants and quality personnel working on researching and developing recipes and can formulate quality canine nutrition.
 They have reasonable quality control and can afford to conduct food trials.

-Some newly established companies might not afford the costs these factors incur, especially if they don’t have their own facilities.
+Some newly established companies might be unable to afford the costs these factors incur, especially if they don’t have their own facilities.
 For these reasons, they may spend more on advertising and marketing.

-The name of the brand and how long it has existed, to a large extent, determine how much their food products would be priced.
+The name of the brand and its existence largely determine how much its food products would be priced.

 Still, this doesn’t mean there aren’t newer brands that offer quality food at low cost.
 Again, high price points can also mean high-quality ingredients and good quality control during production.